dreamfactorysoftware/platform-wiki/Platform-Documentation/PaaS-Deployment/Deploying-to-IBM-Bluemix.md

 ## Install Dependencies
 The next step is to run the DreamFactory `scripts/installer.sh` script to pull in the required dependencies.

-> This step is necessary because it updates the `composer.lock` file with the latest dependencies so you always have the freshest code!
-This `vendor` directory will not be transferred.
+ > This step is not necessarily required.
+However it will speed up deployment.
+When this script runs it creates the `composer.lock` file which contains the exact versions of the dependencies.
+The `vendor` directory is never tranferred with the deployment.

 ```shell
 $ sudo ./scripts/installer.sh -c        # Run as sudo to avoid any permission errors